maoderos/alpide-iba/README.md

 Studies on ALPIDE sensor performance at low energies regime and its potecial for Ion Beam Analysis.

-* `macro/IBAclusterStats.C`: Some statistics on clusters production
+* `macros/IBAclusterStats.C`: Some statistics on clusters production, hits and ROFs
-  * `$ root.exe -q IBAclusterStats.C`
+  * `$ root.exe -q -l IBAclusterStats.C`
-* `macro/IBAInteractionRate.C`: Analysis of valid clusters as function of the interaction Rate.
+* `macros/IBAInteractionRate.C`: Analysis of valid clusters as function of the interaction Rate.
-  * `$ root.exe -q IBAInteractionRate.C`
+  * `$ root.exe -q -l IBAInteractionRate.C`
+* `macros/IBAInteractionFluence.C`:  Efficiency analysis in terms of fluence.
+  * `$ root.exe -q -l IBAInteractionFluence.C`
+* `macros/analysisEff.C`: Fit efficiency in energy threshold region with a gaussian CDF.
 * `scripts/Generate_single_proton_events.sh`: Generate proton events for each interaction rate provided.
 * `scripts/plot_eff.sh`: Plot efficiency as function of interaction rate using the macro "IBAInteractionRate.C".
 * `o2-files/`: Files from o2 simulation that were modified.
+* `SRIM_analys/`: SRIM simulation data and codes to analyze its data.
+In `SRIM_analysis.py` we have the estimation of energy straggling from a longitudinal straggling and the fraction of energy loss crossing the ALPIDE.

 ## Simulation Instructions